abdurab/LetsHack/Uneditted.md

 # Main outline
 - Introduction

+###Overlooking any pedantry, I have just one observation.
+Some of the phrasing is too simple, there is a visible absence of catchy brandable phrases.
+Right now, it reads more like a checklist than a helpful book. ###
 # Part I
 By end of part I, the reader should be motivated about attending a hackathon, identifying kinds of hackathons and knowing which hackathons they want to join.